osamahfaisal/Const-Keyword-In-C-/index.md

 ```

 5. <font size = "5" >**Defining Class Object as const**</font>: When an object is declared or created using the const keyword, its data members can never be changed, during the object's lifetime
    - For example, if in the class C defined above, we want to define a constant object, we can do it like:
 ```
 const C r(30);

 ```
 6. <font size ="5">**Defining Class's Member function as const :**</font> A const member functions never modifies data members in an object.
    - its syntax is
 ```
 return_type function_name() const;
 ```

-consider the following class :
+ - Also shown in the following class is a const constructor in the creat object and a const method :

 ````
 class Something